lauraxjin/TARIC-code/README.md

        TEXTAREA.name="new-rule"

-  *rule-search/get)* : Applied to a FORM tag.
+  *rule-search(get)* : Applied to a FORM tag.
 A link template to search of all the rules.
 The element will be set to FORM.method="get" and will contain the following descendant elements:

       INPUT[text].name="search"